maugzeth/kurtosis-test/README.md

 Global flags like `launch_additional_services` can be passed to further configure the network.

-In this case this flag could launch additional services like:
+In our case we don't need any but using this flag we could launch additional services like:

 - A Grafana + Prometheus instance
 - A transaction spammer called `tx-fuzz`